MaddyGuthridge/COMP6080_Notes/CSS/main properties.md

-These can be applied to most things I think, but they work best on [[div]]s.
+These can be applied to most things I think.

 ### `background-color`
 Use a [[color|colour]] as the background